pradyuman/algorithms/Huffman Coding/README.md

 Some sample files with character-based or bit-based headers are included in the *sample* folder.

+To clean your directory, run `make clean`.
+This will remove all object files from your directory.

 Errors:
 * 01: Incorrect number of input arguments
 * 02: Input file could not be opened